 Semiconductors are the basic building blocks used to create an increasing variety of electronic products and systems.
 Since the invention of the transistor in 1948, continuous improvements in semiconductor process and design technologies have led to smaller, more complex and more reliable devices at a lower cost per function.
 As performance has increased and size and cost have decreased, semiconductors have expanded beyond their original primary applications (military applications and computer systems) to applications such as telecommunications systems, consumer goods, automotive products and industrial automation and control systems.
 In addition, system users and designers have demanded systems with more functionality, higher levels of performance, greater reliability and shorter design cycle times, all in smaller packages at lower costs.
 These demands have resulted in increased semiconductor content as a percentage of system cost.
-Calculated on the basis of the total available market (the "TAM"), which includes all semiconductor products, as a percentage of worldwide revenues from production of electronic equipment according to published industry data, semiconductor content has increased from approximately 12% in 1992 to approximately 21% in 2004.
+Calculated on the basis of the total available market (the "TAM"), which includes all semiconductor products, as a percentage of worldwide revenues from production of electronic equipment according to published industry data, semiconductor content has increased from approximately 12% in 1992 to approximately 21% in 2005.

 Semiconductor sales have increased significantly over the long term but have experienced significant cyclical variations in growth rates.
-According to trade association data, the TAM increased from \$32.5 billion in 1987 to \$213 billion in 2004 (growing at a compound annual growth rate of approximately 11.5%).
-In 2003, the TAM increased by approximately 18% and in 2004 by approximately 28%.
-On a sequential, quarter-by-quarter basis in 2004 (including actuators), the TAM increased approximately 1.6% in the first quarter over the fourth quarter 2003, while in the second quarter it increased by 9.5% over the first quarter, 3.8% in the third quarter over the second quarter, and decreased by 0.8% in the fourth quarter over the third quarter.
+According to trade association data, the TAM increased from \$32.5 billion in 1987 to \$227.5 billion in 2005 (growing at a compound annual growth rate of approximately 11%).
+In 2004, the TAM increased by approximately 28% and in 2005 by approximately 7%.
+On a sequential, quarter-by-quarter basis in 2005 (including actuators), the TAM was virtually flat in the first quarter over the fourth quarter 2004, while in the second quarter it decreased by 2.2% over the first quarter, it increased 8.9% in the third quarter over the second quarter, and increased by 2.0% in the fourth quarter over the third quarter.
 To better reflect our corporate strategy and our current product offering, we measure our performance against our serviceable available market ("SAM"), redefined as the TAM without DRAMs, microprocessors and optoelectronic products.
-The SAM increased from approximately \$27.8 billion in 1987 to \$142 billion in 2004, growing at a compound annual rate of approximately 10.1%.
-The SAM increased by approximately 26% in 2004 compared to 2003.
-In 2004, approximately 18.3% of all semiconductors were shipped to the Americas, 18.5% to Europe, 21.5% to Japan, and 41.7% to the Asia/Pacific region.
+The SAM increased from approximately \$27.8 billion in 1987 to \$152 billion in 2005, growing at a compound annual rate of approximately 10%.
+The SAM increased by approximately 7% in 2005 compared to 2004.
+In 2005, approximately 18% of all semiconductors were shipped to the Americas, 17% to Europe, 19% to Japan, and 46% to the Asia Pacific region.